matthiasott/a11y-accordion-tabs/README.md

 If you need support for IE9, you might want to use [this polyfill](https://github.com/eligrey/classList.js) for `element.classList`.

 ## Changelog

+### 0.4.0
+- Data attributes now follow the W3C naming conventions (no uppercase letters) – Improved default aria-roles in the demo HTML code
+– Plus / minus symbols instead of chevrons in the demo code

+### 0.3.2
+- Update documentation

 ### 0.3.1
 - Cleanup example HTML code